thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 var logText = function() {
   console.log(this.textContent);
 }

 button.addEventListener("click", logText);
 ```

-So what's the difference between `this` and `event.target`, then?
+So what's the difference between `this` and `event.target`?
 To answer this question, let's modify our HTML a bit.
 Wrap your button in a `div` like this:

 ```html
 <div>